apache/nuttx/configs/b-l475e-iot01a/README.txt

         a problem when packets are received from multiple sources at high rates:
         New incoming packets appear to cause RX FIFO errors and the driver does not recover well.

+      2017-08-06:  The RX FIFO errors are worse when debug is enabled.
+This led me to believe that the cause of the RX FIFO errors was due to too many interactions by the LP and HP work queue.
+I restructured the tasking to reduce the amount of interlocking, but this did not eliminate the RX FIFO errors.